CarterTheSpaceman/Bibliographies/README.md

 Physics Repository is currently the focus of the Admin<br />
 Engineering Repository is current Far Future Work in Progess once Physics and Mathematics Graduate Level Bibliographies are completed <br />

+Requests are taken in the Discord Requests channel<br />